 Intermediate/advanced class applying professional standards of journalistic photography to practical field experience and digital imagery.
-Produce photos for the college student newspaper and online publications.
-Provide own still camera equipment, film, photo paper, negative sleeves, and MAC zip disks for photo storage and safeguarding.
+Produce color photos for assignments, mass communications, including the students news service The Buccaneer.
+Provide own DSLR camera equipment or mobile device and USB drive for photo storage and field work.
+This class may include students from multiple sections.
 (E)

-- 1. Identify, categorize and defend a selection of newsworthy topics to photograph for the campus newspaper. - 2.
+- Identify, categorize and defend a selection of newsworthy topics to photograph for the campus newspaper. - 2.
 Analyze with a photo editor the best approach and photo treatment of an assignment. - 3.
 Work independently to complete a photo assignment in the field. - 4.
 Collaborate with other photographers to solve technical and aesthetic obstacles. - 5.
 Lead a discussion on the merits and weaknesses of an image in a group, peer critique. - 6.
 Demonstrate knowledge of color contrasts in visual journalism.